 The Caribbean offers some of the most beautiful vacation destinations in the world.
-Many people, however, have trouble deciding which island to visit.
+Many people, however, have trouble deciding which of the Caribbean Islands to visit.
 Although it may seem that every Caribbean island is equally desirable and perfect, the fact is there are significant differences among them.
 I reached out to some of friends in the travel writing and blogging world and asked about their favorite Caribbean Islands.
 I hope these helpful tips make choosing your next Caribbean adventure an easier task.

 About the Caribbean